Do you have a Strategy and Process for Inclusive,

 When the storm hit, the captain did what he was supposed to do: heave-to and go below to ride out the storm.
 His passengers mistook his inaction as giving up, and radioed the Coast Guard for help.
 A brave man lost his life unnecessarily “rescuing” the three off the boat.
 (The boat was later found, safe and sound.)

-Transitional Chaos: When a complex adaptive system moves from one state to another–such as from a devitalized state to a revitalized state–it often goes through a zone scientists refer to as “transitional chaos”.
+Transient Chaos: When a complex adaptive system moves from one state to another–such as from a devitalized state to a revitalized state–it often goes through a zone scientists refer to as “transient chaos”.

 Pulsing: No matter how prosperous a place is, it needs an ongoing pulse of regeneration in order to keep the Good Times going.
 A place that isn’t revitalizing is devitalizing, because Mother Nature abhors stasis as much as she does a vacuum.
 This is one of the dangers of the word “sustainable”: it implies a static situation in many folks’ minds.
 We have almost no cells in our bodies that we had a decade ago: true sustainability derives from ongoing regeneration.